 The sights of the AK-47 are very crude.
-It is clearly not as good as that of the M16.
+It is not as good as that of the M16.
 It has an adjustable notch on the back that can be set to a range of up to 800 meters.
 However, it is more of a psychological boost for untrained recruits.
 In reality, the maximum range of effective fire is limited to 300-400 meters.
 Beyond that, it will hardly hit anything.

 + The M16 has better sights and better accuracy.

 The use of various accessories can improve the performance of assault rifles in combat.

-The AK-47 was not designed to mount any accessories, except the bayonet.
-Though some accessories were later developed for this weapon.
+The AK-47 was not designed to mount any accessories except the bayonet.
+However, some accessories were later developed for this weapon.
 The AK-47 can be fitted with a 25 mm under-barrel grenade launcher.
-The AK-47 has the capability to launch 22 mm rifle grenades by using an adapter.
+The AK-47 can launch 22 mm rifle grenades by using an adapter.
 However, this capability is rarely used.

 The M16 assault rifle can be fitted with a bayonet.
 This weapon was designed to mount a simple clamp-type bipod.
 It is also compatible with a 40 mm under-barrel grenade launcher.
-Furthermore, all M16 rifles can launch 22 mm rifle grenades without the use of an adapter.
+Furthermore, all M16 rifles can launch 22 mm rifle grenades without an adapter.
 This assault rifle can also mount a 12 gauge shotgun under the barrel.
-With the advent of the Picatinny-type accessory rail, the M16 has proven to be an extremely adaptable weapon.
+With the advent of the Picatinny-type accessory rail, the M16 has proven to be an extremely versatile weapon.

 + The M16 has an advantage in terms of accessories used.

-Since its introduction was churned-out in millions.
-The SSSR was shipping giant caches of these weapons to its allies and friendly states.
-Also, several factories were established around the world to produce the AK-47, its copies, or clones.
+Since its introduction was churned-out in millions, the SSSR was shipping big caches of these weapons to its allies and friendly states.
+Also, several factories were established worldwide to produce the AK-47, its copies, or clones.
 So the gun has spread all over the world.
 It also made a significant cultural impact.
 Mozambique even displays this gun on its flag.